 Prerequisite: Completion of PHTC 101 or PHTC 125.
+Corequisite: Concurrent enrollment in PHTC 298L.
+Advisory: Eligibility for ENGL 099 and READ 099.
 Instructional materials fee required for this course and must be paid at registration.

 This class is an exploration of various techniques and subjects related to photography and photographic processes.
 Topics will vary per semester and individual student.
-Content and unit credit to be determined by student/ instructor conferences and/or department.
+Content and unit credit to be determined by student/ instructor conferences and/ or department.
 Students are required to purchase additional supplies not provided by college.
 (CSU, AVC)